59 Partner Agencies

 A psychosocial clubhouse model program that provides hope, opportunities and choices for adults who have a mental illness.

 Crosstown Learning Center, Inc.(918) 582-1457 http://www.crosstowntulsa.org

 Provides nationally accredited early care and learning for children through pre-kindergarten, as well as for infants.

-Provides counseling, shelter, transitional living, court advocacy and education services to families affected by domestic and sexual violence.
+Provides counseling, shelter, transitional living, advocacy, legal support, childcare, and education services to families affected by domestic and sexual violence.

 Free dental care for low-income seniors and individuals with disabilities in eastern Oklahoma.

-A leadership development experience for girls 5-17 to build girls of courage, confidence and character, who make the world a better place.
+A leadership development experience for girls 5-17 to build courage, confidence and character, who make the world a better place.